 Nowadays, it seems like having a harmonious life is easier said than done.
-We’ve been searching for true happiness, a healthy lifestyle, and overall wellness without realizing that we can achieve
+We live in a hectic society that demands

-To fully apply Ayurveda in life, one must understand the two guiding principles of this holistic approach.
-First is the belief that the mind and body are interconnected with one another.
-Second
+To fully apply Ayurveda in life, one must understand the two guiding principles of this holistic approach

-is the idea that there is nothing more powerful than our mind in terms of healing and transforming our body.
+The idea that there is nothing more powerful than our mind in terms of healing and transforming our

 1. Vata Dosha